wjlewis/ramo/README.md

 The questions are: who drinks water and who owns the zebra?

 We can express these conditions as a series of relations, and then run the appropriate goal to solve the puzzle.
-Most statements have the form: "<so-and-so> goes with <so-and-so>", indicating some partial information about a house.
+Most statements have the form: "such-and-such goes with such-and-such", indicating some partial information about a house.
 If we represent each house as a list with the scheme: `[owner, pet, cigarette, drink, color]`, then (2) asserts that `membero(['Englishman', ep, ec, ed, 'red'], houses)`, where `houses` is a logic variable representing the list of houses, and `ep`, `ec`, and `ed` represent the Englishman's pet, cigarette choice, and drink, respectively.
 This solution will work, but it will require a large number of fresh variables (a la `exist((ep, ec, ed, sc, sp, ...) => ...)`).
 Furthermore, we aren't going to actually use these variable to construct our solution.